dribnet/purvs/README.md

 ### Maeda-Clock

-Snapshot of the 8th Maeda clock
+Snapshot of the 8th Maeda clock, chosen because it seemed the easiest to learn p5.js library.